 Yes, you’ve read that right.
 Enjoyable!
-Because Jobien has cracked the code of how to tap into the creativity and potential of every single participant in the meeting.
-This will lead to an increase in the level of energy and effectiveness of online meetings to unprecedented levels.
+In this interview, we’re speaking about how to tap into the creativity and potential of every single participant in an online meeting in order to increase the level of energy and effectiveness of online meetings to unprecedented levels.

 Michael Gerharz: What’s so special about your events that you manage to get these high levels of energy that your participants report after the events?